-Occasionally, if it is felt to be more appropriate or helpful to the young person and family to be seen in the home then this can be arranged.
-Your own individual needs can be discussed in a one-to-one meeting with us.
+Occasionally, if it is felt to be more appropriate or helpful to the young person and family to be seen in the home, then this can be arranged.
+The individual needs of your child and family can be discussed in a one-to-one meeting with us.